RRZE-HPC/MD-Bench/README.md

 # MD-Bench

-A simple, sequential  C implementation of the [Mantevo miniMD](https://github.com/Mantevo/miniMD) benchmark in less than 1000 LOC.
+A simple, sequential  C implementation short range MD algorithms.

-## Build
+## Build instructions for the lammps variant

 1. Open `config.mk` and edit the `TAG` value according to the tool chain used.
 Currently supported is GCC, CLANG (LLVM), and ICC (Intel).
 2. Change `DATA_LAYOUT` and `DATA_TYPE` if desired in config.mk.